meonkeys/shb/Readme.md

 ## Style guide

+* pay attention to and follow the existing style
+    * standardize whenever possible and formalize conventions here
 * images
     * center most and constrain to 80% wide
 * exclude optional slashes at ends of hyperlinks